-There are at least five pathways with positive effects.
+There are at least six pathways with positive effects.
 First, prior knowledge can positively affect learning outcomes by guiding learners' attention (e.g., Tanaka et al., 2008; Yu et al., 2012).
 Second, it facilitates the interpretation and encoding of new information (Brod et al., 2013; van Kesteren et al., 2014), as in text comprehension (Kintsch, 1994; Ozuru et al., 2009).
 Third, it allows for the bundling of new information into chunks that can be efficiently memorized, processed, and retrieved (Chase & Simon, 1973; Ericsson et al., 1980; Gobet et al., 2001).
-Fourth, prior knowledge about the effectiveness and efficiency of problemsolving strategies faciliates exploration, goal-directed behavior, and the construction of more advanced new strategies (Schneider et al., 2011; Siegler, 1996).
-Finally, prior knowledge helps learners evaluate the credibility of sources and the plausibility of new information (Lombardi et al., 2016).
+Fourth, prior knowledge about the effectiveness and efficiency of problem-solving strategies enables more exploration, more goal-directed behavior, and the construction of more advanced new strategies (Schneider et al., 2011; Siegler, 1996).
+Finally, prior knowledge helps learners evaluate the credibility of sources and the plausibility of new information (Lombardi et al., 2015).